Sean Mendy, Concrete Rose

 SEAN MENDY: Looking at thousands of deals, studying what's done well, and then creating an actual rubric and process through which we evaluate opportunities - that is not the end all be all.
 So we’ve got a rubric that was led by two of my partners that identifies the 12 different areas that we're really digging in on with the company.
 And I think we have 77 subcategories that we're evaluating, and you don't always have answers on all those things, but it forces us to always ask the same questions to compare apples to apples when we're looking at different opportunities.

 We know, all right, here's where this company is a 10/10.
 Here's where it's a 1/10.
 Here's where we just have no way of knowing the answer and we have to get comfortable with that.
 We've created this process that is, at first, it was very arduous and now it's become kind of instinctive and very natural for us to go through it.
-And it's helped us one, as we're making decisions in the moment and then two, to actually go back and look at decisions we made and evaluate whether those the right decisions.
+And it's helped us one, as we're making decisions in the moment and then two, to actually go back and look at decisions we made and evaluate whether those were the right decisions.

 DAVID STIEPLEMAN: Can you give me an example of, “the founder is just awesome.
 She's a great presenter.
 She's clearly very passionate about whatever problem they're solving.”
 And have you overridden that, have you pulled yourself back from the sort of, instinctive reaction to the founder because of the rubric?
 What's an example of that?